Pole - Station

 Stations of Tomorrow in a few words

-The Stations of Tomorrow programme was launched via a first call for projects in 2021, in order to give life and services back to the stations of the greater Ile-de-France suburbs, without the presence of SNCF agents.
+The Stations of Tomorrow programme was launched via a first call for projects in 2021, in order to provide life and services to the stations of the greater Ile-de-France suburbs, without the presence of SNCF agents.

 Following this first call for projects, project leaders were able to benefit from a space in the station to set up their service as close as possible to passengers and local residents.
-Today, thanks to the Gares de Demain programme, it is possible to find, in the greater Ile-de-France suburbs, a tea room, a thrift store, a chocolate shop or even a cooperative within the stations!
+Today, thanks to the Gares de Demain program, it is possible to find, in the greater Ile-de-France suburbs, a tea room, a thrift store, a chocolate factory or even a cooperative within the stations!

 Thus, to continue this great momentum of revitalization of the stations of the greater Paris suburbs, a second call for projects of the Stations of Tomorrow program is taking place today, on this website.